AuraOne / Resources / AuraOne Open

 exports/

 The desktop app gives that folder an authoring environment.
-The CLI gives it automation.
-The browser editor gives it a lower-friction path for quick review.
+The CLI supports automation.
+The browser editor is a separate, narrower workflow and should not be read as complete feature parity.

 The core workflow has five verbs.